nielsbasjes/splittablegzip/README.md

 the presence of the SplittableCompressionCodec interface.
 So Hadoop 1.x is not yet supported (waiting for [HADOOP-7823][HADOOP-7823]).

-I tested it with Cloudera CDH4b1.
+I tested it with Cloudera CDH 4.5.0.

 ##Downloads
 Currently it can only be downloaded via github.